tsmoreland/aspnetcore/README.md

-# Blazor Example, Sample or Demo Applications using Blazor Server or Blazor wasm
+# Sample or Demo Applications using Blazor Server or Blazor wasm

 ## Bethany's Pie Shop HRM